f-o-a-m/foam.developer/source/tutorials/getting_started.md

 Thank you [Will Carter](https://github.com/FergusDevelopmentLLC/) for writing these examples!

+## Metamask and Rinkeby

+You will need [Metamask](https://metamask.io/) installed in your Chrome browser.

+Next, you will need to use the [Rinkeby Faucet](https://www.rinkeby.io/#faucet) to add funds to your Rinkeby wallet.

 ## Obtain authentication for the FOAM REST API

 The FOAM REST API requires a header authorization key/value pair for each request.

 Follow the [this tutorial](intro_to_api.html) to obtain the Bearer auth string value:

 The Bearer string will be similar to:
 ```